-Home to notable collections in domestic, international, and comparative law, the CUNY School of Law Library is fully integrated with the Law School's philosophy and approach to legal education.
+The CUNY School of Law Library is fully integrated with the Law School's philosophy and approach to legal education.
 The Library's collection has been carefully planned and designed to support the Law School's public interest law orientation and innovative curriculum.
-With a greater than usual emphasis on practice and public interest law materials, the Library's resources are well-equipped to support the clinical and theoretical focuses of the Law School curriculum.
+With a greater than usual emphasis on practice and public interest law materials, the Library's resources are well-equipped to support the clinical and theoretical focuses of the Law School's curriculum.

 Legal Research courses are developed and taught by members of the Library's professional staff who hold the ranks of Associate and Full Professor.
-The first-year Legal Research courses provide an unusually thorough training in both hard copy and online legal research, culminating in a final research assignment that requires students to apply and reinforce their new skills through experiential learning.
+The required first-year Legal Research course provides an unusually thorough training in both hard copy and online legal research, culminating in a final research assignment that requires students to apply and reinforce their new skills through experiential learning.
 This learning process continues in cooperation with the required first-year Lawyering Seminar course, where students must do their own legal research as part of a semester-long case simulation.
 Advanced Legal Research course electives for 2L and 3L students provide additional, more specialized research training opportunities.

 - Visitor Information